javiccano/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Javier Carnerero Cano is a PhD Candidate in the <a href="http://www.imperial.ac.uk/computing">Department of Computing</a> at <a href="https://www.imperial.ac.uk/">Imperial College London</a>.
-His current interests include (not limited to) adversarial machine learning, aiming to investigate the security of machine learning algorithms (with special focus on data poisoning attacks); applications of machine learning in cyber security; bilevel optimisation problems; and Generative Adversarial Networks (GANs).
+His current interests include (not limited to) adversarial machine learning, aiming to investigate the security of machine learning algorithms (with special focus on data poisoning attacks); applications of machine learning in security; bilevel optimisation problems; and Generative Adversarial Networks (GANs).
 Javier is part of the <a href="http://rissgroup.org">Resilient Information Systems Security (RISS) Group</a> under the supervision of <a href="https://www.imperial.ac.uk/people/e.c.lupu">Prof Emil C. Lupu</a> and <a href="https://www.doc.ic.ac.uk/~lmunozgo/">Dr Luis Muñoz González</a>.